 There are plenty of tips to grow melons that you will hear when you tell people you are planting melons in your garden this year.
 One of the best is to remember that the soil should be slightly acidic – with a pH around 6.0 to 6.5.

-Melons are a warm season plant that truly enjoy average temperatures between 70 and 80 degrees F. After all danger of frost has left the area and after the ground is warmed, you can cultivate the area well and remove any sticks and rocks.
-Form small hills in the soil because melons are vining.
+Melons are a warm season plant that truly enjoy average temperatures between 70 and 80 F. (21-27 C.).
+After all danger of frost has past and the ground is warm, cultivate the area well and remove any sticks and rocks.
+Form small hills in the soil because melons are vining plants.

 How to Plant Melons

-Planting the melons should be done with three to five seeds per hill about two inches apart and one inch deep.
+Planting the melons should be done with three to five seeds per hill about 2 inches apart and 1 inch deep.
 Water the seeds well after planting melons.
 Once the growing melon plants come through the soil, wait until two of them are taller than the others and remove the rest.

 If you live in a colder climate, growing melons can still be done.
 You could plant the seeds in the ground and use black plastic mulch, allowing the seeds to grow up through the plastic.
 The plastic will keep the ground warm around the growing melons as well as help keep weeds to a minimum.